Classroom and Curriculum

 The Primary Program is a place where we form strong family and community bonds, spark imaginations, inspire creativity and provide a strong academic foundation.
-Laurel Tree Charter School’s Primary program is focused on experiential, mastery, and cooperative learning in a mixed age setting.
-We provide students the opportunity to learn at their own speed and to learn about the world through the interests within themselves.
-We plan individual, large group, and whole school activities that challenge the students.
-We design activities so each student can attain success and develop teamwork skills.
 We use Common Core standards and student interest as a way to guide our teaching.
 The teachers at Laurel Tree believe in planning thematic units that not only cover the Common Core standards but also extend the topics and interweave the subjects to show their interdependence.
 Our goal is to instill a lifelong passion for learning and academic competence in all students.

-First through fourth-grade students start their day with a ninety-minute Language Arts class.
+Second through fifth-grade students start their day with a ninety-minute Language Arts class.
 We use Wit and Wisdom from Great Minds as our base and supplement with Phonographix.
-Then, students rotate through their Math, Science and Social Studies in groups of 10-15 students.
-They have lunch with their mixed-age tribes and end the day with one of the units in Project Wild.
-On Friday, there are no Project Wild classes, the academic classes are slightly shorter and students go home before lunch (12:35).
+Then, students rotate through their Math, Science and Social Studies in groups of ten to fifteen students.
+After lunch, they have a skills support time and then they end the day with one of the units in Project Wild.
+On Friday, all students are out at 1 pm.

 Drop-in care is available in the mornings before school from 7 to 8 am., and aftercare is available for K-6 students until 5:30.

-High School students also start the year by camping and then travel to the Oregon Shakespeare Festival and stay at Southern Oregon University dorms in the fall.
+High School students also start the year with camping and theater.
 In addition to that, they have the opportunity to travel in the Spring.
 Our Spring Travel is usually based on something we've been studying throughout the year.
+This year we'll be traveling to the Eastern Sierras, the Grand Canyon, and the Channel Islands as part of our study of geology.
 Laurel Tree high school coursework has been approved by the University of California as college preparatory, we are accredited by the Western Association of Schools and Colleges, we have a College Readiness Plan in place, and we provide concurrent enrollment opportunities for juniors and seniors through College of the Redwoods.